 Build Check List:

 - What type of track are you using?
-Wood or metal? (this determines proper COG, type of wheel also comes into play)
+Wood or metal? (this determines proper COG, the type of wheel also comes into play)

-- Center rail present on your track? (determines type of steer)
+- Is there a center rail on your track? (this determines type of steering)

 - Can you camber your wheels?

 - Do you have to run on 3 or 4 wheels?

-- Type of lube? (will determine the precise level of axle polish required)
+- What type of lube are you using? (will determine the precise level of axle polish required)

 - Can you use weight reduced wheels? (needs to match track conditions)

-- Does your budget allow use of tungsten weights? (last upgrade)
+- Does your budget allow for use of tungsten weights? (last upgrade)